authlete/sd-jwt/README.md

         Disclosure disclosure = new Disclosure("nickname", "Taka");

         // Create an SDObjectBuilder instance to prepare the payload part of
-        // an SD-JWT. "sha-256" is used as a hash algorithm to compute digest
+        // a credential JWT. "sha-256" is used as a hash algorithm to compute
-        // values of Disclosures.
+        // digest values of Disclosures.
         SDObjectBuilder builder = new SDObjectBuilder();

         // Put the digest value of the Disclosure. builder.putSDClaim(disclosure);

-        // Create a Map instance that represents the payload part of an SD-JWT.
+        // Create a Map instance that represents the payload part of a
-        // The 'claims' map contains the "_sd" array.
-The size of the array is 1.
+        // credential JWT.
+The 'claims' map contains the "_sd" array.
+        // The size of the array is 1.
         Map<String, Object> claims = builder.build();

         //--------------------------------------------------
         // Using the Nimbus JOSE + JWT library
         //--------------------------------------------------

-        // Prepare the header part of an SD-JWT.
+        // Prepare the header part of a credential JWT.
-        // The header represents {"alg":"ES256","typ":"JWT"}.
+        // The header represents {"alg":"ES256","typ":"vc+sd-jwt"}.
         JWSHeader header =
             new JWSHeader.Builder(JWSAlgorithm.ES256)
-                .type(JOSEObjectType.JWT).build();
+                .type(new JOSEObjectType("vc+sd-jwt")).build();

-        // Prepare the payload part of an SD-JWT.
+        // Prepare the payload part of a credential JWT.
         //
         // Just converting the Map instance to a JWTClaimsSet instance which
         // is to be passed to the constructor of the SignedJWT class below.
         JWTClaimsSet claimsSet = JWTClaimsSet.parse(claims);

-        // Create an SD-JWT. (not signed yet) SignedJWT jwt = new SignedJWT(header, claimsSet);
+        // Create a credential JWT. (not signed yet) SignedJWT jwt = new SignedJWT(header, claimsSet);

-        // Create a private key to sign the SD-JWT.
+        // Create a private key to sign the credential JWT.
         ECKey privateKey = new ECKeyGenerator(Curve.P_256).generate();

-        // Create a signer that signs the SD-JWT with the private key.
+        // Create a signer that signs the credential JWT with the private key.
         JWSSigner signer = new ECDSASigner(privateKey);

-        // Let the signer sign the SD-JWT. jwt.sign(signer);
+        // Let the signer sign the credential JWT. jwt.sign(signer);

         // Print the JWT in the JWS compact serialization format.